PhilGoud/batch-DVD-ISO-2-mp4/README.md

 # batch-DVD-ISO-2-mp4
-How to encode 150 DVDs easily and get Telegram notifications while it's working for you
+How to archive 150 DVDs easily in mp4 and get Telegram notifications while it's working for you

+## Requirements
+- HandbrakeCLI
+- ffmpeg

 ## How it works